Toriiiiiiiiii/OSP2/README.md

 Each bit in this register corresponds to a single flag, such as the Zero flag.
 For information on which instructions update which flags, please refer to section 2.5.

+### 2.4  Branch Logic

+One of the key aspects of all processors is the ability to jump from place to place in a program.
+Without this ability, features such as function calling and loops would not be possible.
+In order to ensure maximum programmability, the OSP2 features 1 unconditional jump instruction, 5 conditional jump instructions, and a CALL and RETURN instruction.
+These instructions ensure that the processor is Turing-Complete and able to make use of subroutines.

+Branching logic is handled primarily by the control unit, which will only send the JUMP instruction to the program counter if the relevant ALU flag is set.

+The CALL instruction pushes the 3-byte value of the PC onto the stack, before then jumping to the address specified by the operand.
+Then, when the RETURN instruction is executed, the 3-byte value is retrieved from the stack and loaded into the PC.